Ishaa2004/Attendance-Tracker/README.md

 - You can upload CSV or Excel files containing employee data and get calculated results back via an API.

+## Why Performance Analysis Matters
+Employee performance tracking goes beyond just attendance—it gives organizations a data-driven view of productivity, accountability, and overall efficiency.
+By combining factors like task completion, task complexity, overtime hours and attendance consistency, this tool helps convert raw data into actionable insights.

 ## url

 - http://0.0.0.0:8050